pavs123-gt/Bird-counting-weight-estimation/README.md

 - An annotated output video with bounding boxes, tracking IDs, and bird count overlay
 - A JSON file containing bird counts over time, sample tracking data, and weight estimation values

-All generated outputs are saved inside the `outputs/` directory.